 A chance to share views on how ASPERA works and the focus for the organisation over the next few years.
 Acknowledgement of service to two longstanding members of the ASPERA community, Adjunct Associate Professor Gillian Leahy and Dr Alison Wotherspoon.
 Hosted by Dr Bettina Frankham and the ASPERA Executive Committee.

 2:00pm – Developing Excellent Research Supervision

 A discussion about best practice in supervising post-graduate researchers.
 Hosted by Professor Craig Batty & Professor Allyson Holbrook.
-Register now